Mitchell L. Walker: Biography

 In 1979, Walker co-created with activists Harry Hay, John Burnside, and Don Kilhefner the first gay-centered spiritual movement, the Radical Faeries, a loosely affiliated, worldwide network and counter-cultural movement seeking to reject hetero-imitation and redefine queer identity through spirituality.

 In 1982, after he quit the Radical Faeries, Walker and Don Kilhefner founded Treeroots, a non-profit educational organization to address the psychological dimension of gay liberation.
-The organization (Treeroots.org) has sponsored workshops and lectures, and most recently, "the Institute for Uranian Psychoanalysis," which provided rigorous training in gay-centered psychological theory and practice.
+The organization has sponsored workshops and lectures, and most recently, the Institute for Uranian Psychoanalysis, which provided training in gay-centered psychological theory and practice.

 In 1987 Walker received a PhD in psychology with the dissertation, A Uranian Conjunction: The Individual Model of C. G. Jung as Applied to Gay Men.
 He has continued lecturing, teaching and running a private practice in Los Angeles.